-Thomas Tyrrell reviews Katherine Stansfield’s second collection, We Could Be Anywhere By Now (Seren).
+Thomas Tyrrell reviews Katherine Stansfield’s second collection, We Could Be Anywhere By Now, which is available via Seren.

 Back in the eighteenth century, before poetry collections had proper titles or handsome art deco covers, new poets would simply release volumes called Poems on Various Occasions.
 It’s a title that would still suit many collections of this most occasional of arts.
 Poems come prompted by the chance meeting, the word overheard, the workshop, the commission, and perhaps, if we are lucky, the muse.
 We can try corralling them by theme or subject, but the results are often mixed: the least successful part of We Could Be Anywhere By Now is its division of poems into five sections, none of which has a very clear rationale.
 It serves for a collection of amusing epigraphs, but these could have been whittled down without losing anything from the poems themselves.

 What are Katherine Stansfield’s occasions?
 Welsh lessons.
 Train journeys (a lot of these—she’s evidently a poet not plagued by travel sickness).
 Rebellions against university bureaucracy.
 Rewatching Grease.
 Gift shop conversations.
 Fear of flying.
 Visiting Tim Peake’s Capsule.
 Being asked to write the dreaded wedding poem.
 Italian lessons.
 A fire at the National Library of Wales.
 Yulia Skripal and the Salisbury poisonings.
 To read her is to be submerged in her experiences, to be offered a portal into someone else’s sensibility.
 But, as with all poetry, there are tricks and traps along the way.